thacherT1D/webdevstuff/Datastores/PostgreSQL.desc.md

 An **attribute** is a piece of information that describes an entity.
 For example, this `movie` entity has a `title` attribute with the value of `'Frozen'`.

+**NOTE:** Attribute names tables are often displayed in camel case because unquoted identifiers in database systems like PostgreSQL are case insensitive.

 ### Exercise

 Turn to a neighbor and consider how you'd describe a `pet` entity.
-Think of at least five pieces of information that's essential to being a pet.
+Think of at least five pieces of information that are essential to being a pet.

 Using this information, create a JavaScript object that represents one instance of a `pet` entity.
 Then, create a table, like the one above, to represent the same `pet` entity.